ethanent/Vaxic/README.md

 app.use(Vaxic.static('/site'))
 ```

-## Catches
+## Handles

-Catches are methods you provide to be used as request handlers for specific requests.
+Handles are methods you provide to be used as request handlers for specific requests.

 You can target them by request method or by URL (or both or neither!)

-Creating catches is as easy as...
+Creating handles is as easy as...

 ```javascript
 app.add('POST', (req, res) => {